highmobility/hm-android-bluetooth-auto-api-explorer/sandboxui/src/main/java/com/highmobility/queue/README.md

   queue.queue(new GetVehicleStatus(), VehicleStatus.TYPE);
   // send OpenGasFlap and only wait for the ack, not the GasFlapState response. queue.queue(new OpenGasFlap());
-  // send HonkAndFlash straight after OpenGasFlap ack. queue.queue(new HonkAndFlash(3, 3));
+  // send HonkAndFlash straight after the OpenGasFlap ack. queue.queue(new HonkAndFlash(3, 3));
 }

+// forward all link communication to the queue.

 @Override
 public void onCommandReceived(Link link, Bytes bytes) {